WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/4_Numbers/Num_11.md

 Therefore the name of that place was called Kibroth-hattaavah, because there they buried the people who had the craving.

 ###### 35
-From Kibroth-hattaavah the people journeyed to Hazeroth, and they remained at Hazeroth. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+From Kibroth-hattaavah the people journeyed to Hazeroth, and they remained at Hazeroth.

 ***